10 Tips to Fix Command + R Not Working on Mac (Tahoe/Sequoia)

 7. Reset NVRAM/PRAM on Your Mac

-You may reset NVRAM or PRAM on your Mac to see if it helps fix the Command + R not working issue.
+You can reset NVRAM or PRAM on your Mac to see if it helps fix the Command + R not working issue.

-To rest NVRAM/PRAM, you can shut down your Mac and start it again, and immediately press and hold the Command + Option + P + R keyboard shortcut.
+To reset NVRAM/PRAM, shut down your Mac, then start it up and immediately press and hold the Command + Option + P + R keys until the Mac restarts.

 8. Reset SMC on Mac

-• Press Control + Shift + Option + Power keys at the same time for about 10 seconds to reset SMC (System Management Controller).
+- Press Control + Shift + Option + Power keys at the same time for about 10 seconds to reset the SMC (System Management Controller).

 9. Reinstall macOS via a Bootable USB